pawelkaczor/akka-ddd/docs/src/main/tut/docs/aggregate-root/testing/README.md

 }
 ```

-Multiple commands in When section are supported. `expectEvents` should be used in `Then` section to assert multiple events were raised.
+It is possible to declare multiple commands in the When section. `expectEvents` should be used in the `Then` section to assert multiple events.

 ```scala
 "update Dummy's value twice" in {